IQ-tree/KJL_/readme.md

 _.cookie("set", "myCookie", "value", 3);
 ```
 For, Setting/Getting/Deleting Cookies, we used [js-cookie](https://github.com/js-cookie/js-cookie) library.
-Thanks to that, you can simply enter `"set"`, `"get"`, `"delete"` one of three and if it is a `set`, you will enter all 4 arguments and if it is one of `get` or `delete`, you can only enter 2 arguments.
+Thanks to that, you can simply enter `"set"`, `"get"`, `"remove"` one of three and if it is a `set`, you will enter all 4 arguments and if it is one of `get` or `remove`, you can only enter 2 arguments.
 The 4th argument is the date argument.
 You can either type it as a Number or String.
 For the example on the top, it will create a cookie named `myCookie` with value `value`.
 The cookie will last for 3 days.
 If you don't enter the date, it will set as 'delete when close tab'